• Skip to primary navigation

 newborngirl

-The sleepy stage is your friend.
+2. The sleepy stage is your friend.

-If you’re a first time mom, there’s a couple things you should know about timing.
-First of all, your baby is going to be in this super sleepy, fall-asleep-while-nursing stage for only 7-10 days.
+First of all, your baby is going to be in the super sleepy, fall-asleep-while-nursing stage for only 7-10 days.
 If you’re interested in those cuddly, sleepy pictures, you’ve got to do in within the first week.

 (Also, FYI, most women experience a huge emotional swing about 5-7 days postpartum.
 Little things will be a Very Big Deal.
 Be kind to yourself and avoid an elaborate newborn shoot if you’re not completely comfortable with your camera settings.
 It’s a surefire way to have a horrible, frustrating situation… just ask me how I know.)